 As with any country, you'll pay more to live in certain areas of Canada than you will in others.
 Cities are typically more expensive than rural areas, and there’s variation between provinces too.

 Ontario and British Columbia are generally considered the most expensive provinces in Canada.
-In fact, they are also home to the two most expensive cities in the country: Toronto and Vancouver.
-Both are well known for being vibrant student hubs.
+In fact, they are also home to the country's two most expensive cities: Toronto and Vancouver.
+Both are well known as vibrant student hubs.

 Accommodation

-When comparing costs, remember that in a university-owned residence you will usually only pay rent for the academic year (eight months), whereas in private rentals your contract is for a full year.
+When comparing costs, remember that in a university-owned residence you will usually only pay rent for the academic year (eight months).
+In private rentals, your contract is likely to be for a full year.

 University residence

-Canada follows a similar university accommodation model to the USA, with on-campus residence being the most common choice for first year undergraduate students.
+Canada follows a similar university accommodation model to the UK, with on-campus residence being the most common choice for first-year undergraduate students.

-Most on-campus accommodation consists of dormitory style rooms which are often shared with one other student.
-You’ll also be able to make use of shared kitchens and communal areas.
+Most on-campus accommodation consists of dormitory-style rooms, which are often shared between two students.
+You'll also be able to make use of shared kitchens and communal areas.

-Rent for on-campus accommodation usually covers your room, utilities (electricity, gas and water) and sometimes even a meal plan.
-Depending on the university, you can expect to pay somewhere between CAD 750 and CAD 2,750 rent per month, with prices at the lower end not including meals.
+Rent for on-campus accommodation usually covers your room and utilities (electricity, gas and water).
+Sometimes it may also include a meal plan.
+Depending on the university, you can expect to pay somewhere between CAD 500 and CAD 3,000 rent per month, with prices at the lower end not including meals.

-For students choosing to rent privately, you can still reduce costs by sharing a property with other people.
+It is possible to reduce costs by sharing a private property with other people.
 Not only will this cut your rent, but also your bills.
 Plus, it’s a great way to get to know people!

-Depending on the city and whether or not you choose to share with other students, you’ll likely be paying somewhere between CAD 500 and CAD 2,500 a month in rent.
+Depending on the location and whether or not you choose to share with other students, you’ll likely pay somewhere between CAD 500 and CAD 2,500 a month in rent.

-One disadvantage of renting privately, though, is that utilities are rarely included in the cost.
-And in a country like Canada, where winters are long and cold, you’ll definitely need to budget for utility bills.
-Depending on the number of people you share with, you’ll probably spend between CAD 75 and CAD 300 a month on water, gas and electricity.
+One disadvantage of renting privately is that utilities are rarely included in the cost.
+In a country like Canada, where winters are long and cold, you'll then certainly need to budget for energy bills.
+Depending on the number of people you share with, you’ll probably spend between CAD 80 and CAD 320 a month on water, gas and electricity.

 Food and shopping